Screaming Frog SEO Spider

 A random selection of tools from the same category.

-I use Moz mainly when data should lead to a practical decision, not just another report.
-It helps with keyword research, link tracking, site authority analysis, technical checks, and long-term SEO education.
+I use Google Trends mainly when data should lead to a practical decision, not just another report.
+It helps track how interest in topics, brands, or queries changes over time and across regions, which is useful for content and campaign planning.
 It makes the most sense when results are reviewed regularly and connected to specific changes on the website or in campaigns.

 Google Data Studio